 HSPEXP stands for Expert System for Calibration of HSPF.
 The legacy version of HSPEXP was developed by the USGS (Lumb et al., 1994).
 HSPEXP+ is the next generation of HSPEXP.

-HSPEXP+ has been completely re-designed and shares only the legacy input file format, mathematical formulae, and algorithms from HSPEXP.
-HSPEXP+ can perform several additional tasks, and it is evolving into a comprehensive hydrologic and water quality calibration tool for HSPF.
+HSPEXP+ has been completely re-designed, and shares only the legacy input file format, mathematical formulae, and algorithms from HSPEXP.
+HSPEXP+ can perform several additional functions, and it is evolving into a comprehensive hydrologic and water quality calibration tool for HSPF.

 Background